 How to Cook Denver Steak

 Therefore, what often happens is that the butcher will simply slice the muscle into steaks from back to front.
 This is the fastest technique and it produces the most steaks with the least amount of waste.
 Unfortunately, that means the steaks won't be uniformly sliced against the grain, so they could be chewy.
 For that reason, be very careful to avoid overcooking them, as this will just make them even tougher.
-It is best to cook your Denver steak on the grill, or start it off in a hot skillet and then finish in the oven.

 What Does Denver Steak Taste Like?

 The meat from the chuck primal is generally flavorful.
 A Denver steak is nicely marbled with rich and beefy flavor.
 It has been ranked the fourth most tender cut of beef, so it has a nice texture and remains juicy as long as it is cooked properly.

 As Denver steak is relatively new to the butcher case, you may have trouble finding many recipes featuring this cut of meat.
 But if you follow some general rules to grilling a steak, you should be able to prepare a delicious grilled steak that is flavorful and juicy.

 Extracting a Denver steak does require a skilled butcher as the muscle fibers at the front part run in a different direction than the ones at the rear, adding to the challenge.
 It may be difficult to find this somewhat teardrop-shaped cut at your local supermarket or meat shop; if you aren't having any luck, you can order Denver steaks online from a variety of specialized beef vendors.

 Storing Denver Steak